realmocaccino/jauntyslider/README.md

 <ul data-jauntyslider>
 ```

-## Requirements
+## No Requirements
-- jQuery
-- HTML5

-If you're using Bower, jQuery is already included in the json file as a component of the project.
+You heard it right!
+No jQuery.
+No requirements at all!<br>
+Jauntyslider is built upon the new features of ES6 compiled to ES5 to support old browsers.

 ## Install
 In order to be able to use Jauntyslider, [download the zip file](https://github.com/lgustavoms/jauntyslider/archive/master.zip) then include the css and javascript files in your document: